-On the capital markets front, Canaccord competes with other domestic and foreign securities firms.
-Canaccord Adams competes on the basis of the caliber and abilities of its professional personnel, relative prices of the services and products it offers, capital available, institutional relationships, ability to assist with financing arrangements and quality of service.
+In the capital markets sector, Canaccord Adams competes with other domestic and foreign securities firms.
+Canaccord Adams competes on the basis of the caliber and abilities of its professional personnel, relative prices of the services and products it offers, available capital, institutional relationships, ability to assist with financing arrangements and quality of service.

-There is also competition for investment advisors and other securities industry professionals.
-Canaccord competes with other financial institutions for advisors, investment bankers, trading professionals and other specialized personnel on the basis of its services and products breadth, its management, its entrepreneurial culture, and its ownership compensation structure.
+There is also competition for securities industry professionals.
+Canaccord Adams competes with other financial institutions for investment bankers, trading professionals and other specialized personnel on the basis of its services and product breadth, its management, its entrepreneurial culture, and its ownership compensation structure.